 Features/Benefits: The bank offers a start-up package which includes two years of transaction fee free banking for businesses not older than 36 months and with a turnover of less than £1 million.
 You can complete the whole application online and also rely on their e-banking solutions – perfect bank for people who love to do all the stuff from home.
 Also, there is a Cheque book option available for paying larger bills.

-Overview: As a fairly young bank, Aldermore was founded in 2009 but has built its reputation since then, specializing in providing financial services to small and medium-sized businesses.
+Overview: As a relatively young bank, Aldermore was founded in 2009 but has built its reputation since then, specialising in providing financial services to small and medium-sized businesses.

-Features/Benefits: As they state themselves, their financial support has helped over 56.000 businesses in the UK and they have lent over £2.5 billion since 2009 which makes them a real fast-grower of the banking world.
-Their alternativeness is based on the fact that they are actually focusing on helping SMEs at those times where larger banks are stepping out and cutting the level of available funding.
-You can easily get in touch with the bank and get some expert advice through phone or email.
+Features/Benefits: As they state themselves, their financial support has helped over 56,000 businesses in the UK, and they have lent over £2.5 billion since 2009 which makes them a real fast-grower of the banking world.
+Their alternativeness is based on the fact that they are focusing on helping SMEs at those times where larger banks are stepping out and cutting the level of available funding.
+You can easily get in touch with the bank and get some expert advice via phone or email.
 Also, once you’re an existing customer, you have a ‘secure message’ option of communication with the bank.

-Overview: The Triodos bank is a global pioneer of sustainable banking and they lend money to businesses with social, environmental or cultural aims only.
-That includes businesses closely linked to organic food production, charity, social enterprises and social housing, environmental and ethnical businesses.
+Overview: The Triodos Bank is a global pioneer of sustainable banking, and they lend money to businesses with social, environmental or cultural aims only.
+That includes businesses closely linked to organic food production, charity, social enterprises and social housing, environmental and ethical businesses.

 Features/Benefits: There are two account type options – Social Venture Current Account and Charity Current Account.
 The first one has no interest payable and is meant as a way of banking for businesses and the second one has payable interest on balances larger than £5.000 and is primarily made as a flexible day-to-day banking for charities.
 You can access both online, by post or by phone.